deanslamajr/grogqli/packages/storybook/README.md

   }
   ```

-- added msw service worker to the next.js public subdirectory
+- add msw service worker to the storybook's public subdirectory

   - `mkdir public && npx msw init ./public`

 - pass static assets option to npm storybook start script

-  - `"storybook": "start-storybook -p 6006 -s public"`
+  - `"storybook": "start-storybook -p 9001 -s ./public"`

-- pass the static assets path (same from above) to the addon
+- (optional) if storybook requires a path prefix (e.g. /static/someStaticAsset.ico) for static asset requests, this can be configured in the addon (this is mostly a concern for deployments):

   - method 1: via storybook parameters